omkarcloud/puppeteer-captcha-solving-tutorial/README.md

 python -m pip install pyppeteer capsolver-python
 ```

 3️⃣ Get your CapSolver API Key by following the "Setup CapSolver" section of this tutorial.
-You can view the section [here](TODO).
+Watch that section in this [timestamp](https://youtu.be/yLtjtthd1xo?t=104).

 ![Store API Key](https://raw.githubusercontent.com/omkarcloud/puppeter-captcha-solving-tutorial/master/images/store-api-key.png)